.NET 4, do you know the new features? - Top 10 Least Known Features

 Introduction: Allows you to talk to GPS sensors that Windows 7 supports.

-Thoughts: Most Windows 7 machines, laptops, desktops etc… do not have a built in GPS yet so not surprising this isn’t well known.
-It is a pity since it is an awesome feature to include in applications and can work with a software GPS like GeoSense for Windows.
+Thoughts: Most Windows 7 machines—laptops, desktops, etc.—do not have a built-in GPS yet, so it’s not surprising this isn’t well known.
+It’s a pity since it’s an awesome feature to include in applications and can work with a software GPS like GeoSense for Windows.

 PPDK: 83%

-Introduction: There is two new Boolean properties on System.Environment, one tells if the OS is 64bit and the if the process is 64bit.
+Introduction: There are two new Boolean properties on System.Environment, one indicating if the OS is 64-bit and one indicating if the process is 64-bit.

-Thoughts: Not sure why this isn’t better known – maybe people just don’t care about 64bit vs. 32bit or maybe people are not optimising for the operating system.
+Thoughts: Not sure why this isn’t better known—maybe people just don’t care about 64-bit vs. 32-bit, or maybe they’re not optimizing for the operating system.

 PPDK: 82%

-Introduction: NGen is the sub-system or command line which compiles your assemblies from IL to machine code and can result in start up performance improvements.
+Introduction: NGen is the subsystem (or command line) that compiles your assemblies from IL to machine code, which can result in startup performance improvements.

-Thoughts: This is a very specialised system and I have never seen anyone except Microsoft use it.
-So not surprised at all that people do not know of it.
+Thoughts: This is a very specialized system, and I’ve never seen anyone except Microsoft use it.
+So, not surprised at all that people don’t know about it.

 More detail: http://blogs.msdn.com/b/clrcodegeneration/archive/2009/05/03/improvements-to-ngen-in-.net-framework-4.aspx